Remembering Slow Food leader Katherine Deumling

 Katherine was a founder and active member of the Portland, Oregon Slow Food chapter and eventually became its leader.
 She was Governor for the Pacific Northwest region.
 She was a director on the Slow Food USA board, its treasurer and, starting in 2012, its chair.

-Read some other reflections from Katherine’s Slow Food and food producer community below.
+Read some reflections from Katherine’s Slow Food and food producer community below.

 Kate Krauss, Slow Food USA Board Co-Chair